Simokid/Home-Lab-Office-365-Admin-Center/README.md

 <br />
 <br />

+Now, let's create a user by selecting Add a user.
+We will create a user named Bob Brown, with the display name Bob Brown and the username Bob123.
+The domain will be @SimoTech123.onmicrosoft.com.
+Click Next.
+We will not assign Bob a product license at this time, so we'll select Next again.

 4.
 <p align="center">
 <img src="https://i.imgur.com/icUXrLi.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />

+Next, we have the option to grant Bob administrative access, such as Helpdesk, Teams, Exchange, or User administration.
+For now, Bob will receive no admin controls.
+Click Next, then select Finish to complete the user creation process.

 5.
 <p align="center">